Mergers and Acquisitions

-March 2021 marks the 22nd anniversary of Salesforce.
-The timeline below shows the history of Salesforce over the years.
-It captures some milestones along the way, illustrating our record of doing well while doing good.
+The below timeline captures the history of Salesforce, including some key milestones along the way, illustrating our record of doing well while doing good.

 - In February, the Salesforce journey begins with a clear vision to be “A World-Class Internet Company for Sales Force Automation.”